adarshsunil/poi/README.md

 To run each node you can use the following command.
 Including the command for 3 nodes being set up.
 You can test with more number of nodes.
 Add keys as per the requirements of new node.

-Node1: sudo python3 Main.py localhost 10001 5000 keys/genesisPrivateKey.pem
+Node1: python3 Main.py localhost 10001 5000 keys/genesisPrivateKey.pem

-Node2: sudo python3 Main.py localhost 10003 5003 keys/karmaPrivateKey.pem
+Node2: python3 Main.py localhost 10003 5003 keys/karmaPrivateKey.pem

-Node3: sudo python3 Main.py localhost 10002 5001
+Node3: python3 Main.py localhost 10002 5001

 Once the node is running, we can start testing the transaction.
 Each transaction execution can be made using

- python Interaction.py
+ python3 Interaction.py